natasharivers/natasharivers/README.md

 **natasharivers/natasharivers** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- :computer: I am a Data Scientist :woman_student:
+- :computer: I am a Data Scientist

+- :woman_student: Currently completing my Bachelor's Degree in Computer Science

 Concepts that I use regularly:
   - SQL